Is Morning the Best Time to Practice Yoga? A Scientific Review

 So, is morning the best time to practice yoga?

-This also means your body can devote all its energy to your practice, and isn’t wasted digesting food or processing waste.
+This means the body can devote all its energy to the practice.

 So many of us rely on our morning cup of coffee to kick start our metabolism – and with that first deep stomach gurgle, we can be satisfied we’ve woken the sleeping beast.